-The department head, the college dean, and the Vice President of Academic and Student Affairs must approve the contract for a custom published textbook before being forwarded to the Vice President of Business Affairs and University Services.
-A routing form must be obtained from the office of the Vice President of Business Affairs and University Services to accompany the approval process.
-The Vice President of Business Affairs and University Services in coordination with the Director of Purchasing will work with the publishing company to reach contract language that will be in accordance with McNeese State University policy and Louisiana State Ethics and Law requirements.
-The Vice President of Business Affairs and University Services will distribute copies of fully executed contracts to the academic department head, the University Bookstore Manager, the Office of Administrative Accounting, and the Office of Purchasing.
+The department head, the college dean, and the Vice President for Academic and Student Affairs must approve the contract for a custom published textbook before being forwarded to the Vice President for Business Affairs and University Services.
+A routing form must be obtained from the office of the Vice President for Business Affairs and University Services to accompany the approval process.
+The Vice President for Business Affairs and University Services in coordination with the Director of Purchasing will work with the publishing company to reach contract language that will be in accordance with McNeese State University policy and Louisiana State Ethics and Law requirements.
+The Vice President for Business Affairs and University Services will distribute copies of fully executed contracts to the academic department head, the University Bookstore Manager, the Office of Administrative Accounting, and the Office of Purchasing.
 Custom books will not be ordered until the approval process is complete.

 All contracts for custom published materials or textbooks must designate McNeese State University as the payee and the Office of Administrative Accounting as the return address.
 Generated proceeds, royalties, or other economic benefits from the use of custom published textbooks or other custom published materials must be deposited directly to a restricted academic departmental account and not to any individual faculty member’s account.
 Approval level for expenditures from this restricted departmental account must include two supervisory levels above the department head.
 Funds may be used for faculty, staff, or student development, or for travel, supplies, or equipment.